uktrade/icms-hmrc/README.md

 #### Test

+> NOTE: A task manager needs to be running locally if you are running E2E tests or similar.
+Check Procfile

 The tests require a live postgres server.
 They will create a database called `test_postgres` as part of the test run.

 You may encounter `AssertionError: database connection isn't set to UTC` when running.
 To work around this set `USE_TZ = False` in `conf/settings.py`.

 Tests are located in `mail/tests`.
 To run all tests `PIPENV_DOTENV_LOCATION=.env pipenv run ./manage.py test --exclude-tag=end-to-end --exclude-tag=skip`